SUKOHI/v-crud-state/README.md

             index: 'Title of INDEX',
             create: 'Title of CREATE',
             edit: 'Title of EDIT',
-            show: 'Title of SHOW'
+            show: 'Title of SHOW',
+            confirmation: 'Title of confirmation' // In case that you set an additional state called "confirmation".
         }
     }

-In this case, you can automatically retrieve a title corresponding a current state through `stateValue()`.
+In this case, you can automatically retrieve a title corresponding a current state through `stateData()`.

-    const title = this.stateValue('titles');    // depending on the states
+    const title = this.stateData('titles');    // depending on the states

 # License